This webpage is for Oregon Public Service Retirement Plan (OPSRP) members with employment after July 1, 2020 (you were hired after August 28, 2003).

 of your 6% IAP contributions is now redirected to the Employee Pension Stability Account (EPSA).
 Your EPSA is used to pay for part of your

 future pension benefit.
 These changes to your IAP contributions will not affect the amount you will receive as your monthly pension benefit when you retire.
 This does mean less money is going into your IAP.

 Note: This video cites the monthly salary threshold in effect in 2020.
 The threshold is subject to change annually under SB 1049.
 Find the current threshold in the “Member (IAP) Redirect” section of our Senate Bill 1049 (2019) – Member Information webpage.

 How much do I contribute to my IAP and my EPSA?

 Regardless of whether your 6% member contributions are paid by you or your employer, the redirect works as follows:

 The IAP Redirect is in effect when the PERS system is less than 90% funded*.

-You will have an option, starting late September 2020, to elect to make an additional after-tax contribution (to be deducted by your employer) of 0.75% of salary into your IAP, to continue to have a full 6% contribution to your IAP account.
+You can make additional after-tax contributions (to be deducted by your employer) of 0.75% of salary into your IAP, to continue to have a full 6% contribution to your IAP account.

 Where can I find information on my IAP or EPSA balance?